Introduction: Build a $10,000 Wine Stopper [or Justify Growing Your Shop]

-Decades or even centuries overdue, it's finally here - THE FIRST, HONEST WINE STOPPER.
+Decades, even centuries, overdue, it's finally here - THE FIRST, HONEST WINE STOPPER.

 It isn't difficult to find information about making custom wine stoppers, since designs and methods about making them seem boundless on the Net (there may even be some available outside the Instructables web pages, though I think that may just be a Net myth).
 Those [sometimes] frivolous facts aside, I am, today, revealing the first, honest, custom wine bottle stopper in the history of wine stoppers.
 One which will do any opened bottle of wine justice.
 In fact, thanks to this remarkable Instructable, even a ten thousand dollar bottle of wine, or vinegar, as the case may be, can be, tastefully, protected from spills or contaminates in a wholly sincere manner.